When Divorce Mediation is the Right Choice

 To be clear, for good mediation candidates, mediation is an attractive concept.

 Although the thought of divorce litigation conjures up fears of a long, drawn-out process and excessive legal fees, a skilled divorce attorney can generally move a case efficiently and strategically through the legal process.
-Forgoing mediation does not mean that you cannot settle major aspects of your case, or even your entire case through reasonable, good-faith negotiations between the divorce lawyers.
+Forgoing mediation does not mean that you cannot settle ok your case, or even your entire case through reasonable, good-faith negotiations between the divorce lawyers.

 Before agreeing to mediation, discuss the issue with a divorce attorney who can offer insights into the process and help you prepare.
 At Minyard Morris, we understand that mediation is the best option for some people.
 We can help you ascertain whether it is the right choice for you and your situation.
 Call 949-724-1111 and speak with a member of our team.
 You can also reach out to us online.